 Safety of students and staff is a primary concern of Flournoy Union Elementary.
 The school is always in compliance with all laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-The School Site Safety plan was last reviewed and updated on October 2018 by the school staff and board of education.
+The School Site Safety plan was last reviewed and updated on October 2019 by the school staff and board of education.
 All revisions were communicated to the both the classified and certificated staff.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Fire and disaster drills are conducted on a (monthly/regular) basis throughout the school year.
 Lockdown drills are held throughout the year.
 Students are supervised before and after school by certificated and classified staff.
 Certificated staff/classified staff help with supervision during lunch and break periods.
 There is a designated area for student drop off and pick up.
 Visitors must sign in and out and wear a name badge while on campus.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 0.0 0.0 0.0
+Suspensions Rate 0.0 0.00 0.0

-Expulsions Rate 0.0 0.0 0.0
+Expulsions Rate 0.0 0.00 0.0

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 0.0 0.0 0.0
+Suspensions Rate 0.0 0.00 0.0

-Expulsions Rate 0.0 0.0 0.0
+Expulsions Rate 0.0 0.00 0.0

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1